tryton/tryton/doc/index_en.rst

 Stock Module
 ############

-The stock module define fundamental for all stock management
+The stock module define fundamentals for all stock management
-stations: Locations where product are stored, move between these locations, packings for product arrivals and departures and inventory to control and update stock levels.
+situations: Locations where product are stored, move between these locations, packings for product arrivals and departures and inventory to control and update stock levels.

 Location
 ********